 There are a number of different things you can use to catch kokanee and they’ll all work on different days.
 The one thing I’ve noticed is that the smaller lures tend to work a lot better.
 You’d be surprised by how small you can go and still catch kokanee.

-The first lures that work really well are Mack’s glow hooks (see them on Amazon).
+The first lures that work really well are Mack’s glow hooks.
 All you have to do is shine a flashlight on them for a couple of seconds and you’re good to go.
 They’ll glow in the water and that’ll attract the fish.
 The colors you’ll want to use are red/pink, white, or chartreuse.
-With pretty much every lure out there, you’ll want to put one or two pieces of pink maggot power bait or corn that’s dyed pink.
+With pretty much every lure out there, you’ll want to put one or two pieces of pink maggot power bait or corn that are dyed pink.

 The second lure that works well (and is kind of similar) are the small tungsten glow jigs.
 The only thing kokanee is eating in the winter is super tiny Zooplankton so that’s why you want to use a small jig.
 Something red/pink, white, or chartreuse will most likely give you the best results.
 Again, you’ll want to put one or two pieces of pink maggot on the hook.